MagTun/Upload-local-folder-to-google-drive-one-way-sync/README.md

+Upload a folder to Google drive from Windows context-menu

+#Difference with [I_love_cats1]
+- the folder path isn't handle in the same way
+- the variables has been renamed

+#From [I_love_cats1]

 ![Google Drive sync logo](./google-drive-logo-logo.png)
 # Google-Drive-sync
 A Python script to automatically synchronize your Google Drive content with local storage files.